 In an effort to change al this The Marine Conservation Society called for retailers to ensure their wet wipes have either passed the fine-to-flush standard and have the logo on the pack or are clearly labelled with ‘do not flush‘ to help consumers make the right choices.
 In the UK in conjunction with Water UK.
 Manufacturers can now apply for a ‘Fine to Flush‘ certification.
 For further details check here.
 There’s another set of certifications to look out for which can be seen in the Eco by Naty range, including a ‘flushable’ wet wipe.
-The best solution is to not flush any wipes down the toilet – put them in the bin.
+The best solution is to not flush any wipes down the toilet – put them in the compost or worst case, use the bin.

 Turn your Toilet Paper into a Wet Wipe.
 This leads us onto the safest options and products that are able to ‘Turn your Toilet Paper into a Wet Wipe’, with the added advantage that they’re generally lightweight and portable.
 Let’s begin with Fohm Co which offers a wonderful option that can be used to turn tp into wet wipes for big bums or even babies bums, ‘Get the most out of your TP.’
 As they say in the blurb, ‘Dry toilet paper is the worst.
 Use too little, and you won’t feel clean.
 Use too much, and risk skin irritation.
 People are adding Fohm to their toilet paper so they can use less TP and still feel ridiculously clean.’
 Perfect!